Tock Binary Format

 +---------------------------+

-the offset from the beginning of the binary of the writeable region.size
+offsetthe offset from the beginning of the binary of the writeable region.sizethe size of the writeable region.

-Package Name
+3 Package Name

 #![allow(unused)] fn main() { // Optional package name for the app. struct TbfHeaderPackageName { base: TbfHeaderTlv, package_name: [u8], // UTF-8 string of the application name } }

-specifies a unique name for the binary.
+The Package name specifies a unique name for the binary.
 Its only field is an

 UTF-8 encoded package name.